 Covestone 1 is the slim stone to the right of the Backstone.

 The missing Covestone 3, which once stood to the left of the Backstone, had fallen or was pulled down in 1716 and smashed to pieces before being whisked away for other purposes by Avebury’s villagers in 1720.
-Doctor William Stukeley described Covestone 3 as similar in size and appearance to Covestone 1.
+William Stukeley described Covestone 3 as similar in size and appearance to Covestone 1.

 Opinions have varied on the Cove’s astronomical alignment.
 Some have claimed that it opens out towards the summer solstice of the sun.
 Others say it aims at the northernmost moonrise at Major Standstill.
 Such confusing opinions prompted me to make several visits to the Cove to make more sense of it.